eric-gan/SchemeInterpreter/README.md

 To run:
 Download and then run the following command
-'python3 scheme.py' or 'python scheme.py' depending on which version of python you have.
+`python3 scheme.py` or `python scheme.py` depending on which version of python you have.

 The interpreter should then appear in terminal, and ready to evaluate scheme commands.